cijamie/jme.log/_posts/2026-09-17-algorithmic-extremism-leaderless-radicalization.md

       </div>
       <div class="primer-card-title">How upvotes, memes, and online clout turn isolated users into mass attackers</div>
       <div class="primer-card-body">
         Online forums turn radicalization into a game.
-When a lonely user posts an edgy meme or offensive remark, they don't get punished—they get showered with upvotes, comments, and status from anonymous peers.
+When a lonely user posts an edgy meme or offensive remark, they don't get punished, they get showered with upvotes, comments, and status from anonymous peers.
 This "Validation Loop" rewards users for posting increasingly extreme misogynistic rhetoric ("E-bile").
 Over time, users feel immense social pressure to prove they aren't just all talk, pushing some across the tragic threshold from silent reader ("lurker") to real-world mass attacker ("perpetrator").
       </div>
     </div>